phrenotype/pest/README.md

 - The webroot path
 - A custom message (A ransom message maybe)
 - Sleep time in seconds (This will be ignored for cron wiper).
-This servers as a delay between each run.
+This serves as a delay between each run.

 To build a wiper, run: